Depression in Men: It Happens More Than You Think

 As you'll see in the next section, more work has been done to hone in on the signs of depression in men since 2013.

 Screening Tools for Symptoms of Depression in Men

-In 2013, Australian and German researchers led by Simon Rice of Australia presented validation of a screening tool for male depression: the Male Depression Risk Scale (MDRS-22).
+In 2013, Australian and German male mental health researchers led by Simon Rice of Australia presented validation of a screening tool for male depression: the Male Depression Risk Scale (MDRS-22).

 It has 22 statements for which the patient is asked to “Please think back over the last month and respond to each item considering how often it applied to you.
 Please respond where 0 = not at all; 7 = almost always.”
 The statements cover 6 subjects:

 - Anger & Aggression

 The MDRS-22 has undergone further validation studies including one performed in Canada.
 On Simon Rice's website, he states that “Test re-test reliability has also been established.”

 A shorter version has been successfully validated as well.
 The MDRS-7 asks patients to provide scaled answers to the following statements: